 On ‘This One’s For You’, Robert draws on influences from Bon Iver to Thin Lizzy, Brand New to Gary Moore.
 “I wanted to take all of the artists that inspire me and put their music together for my own sound.
 For me, the most important thing is that I still sound like me.”

-Robert’s new EP is catching industry interest even before the release date.
-The massive music video platform Vevo will be promoting the video for’ This One’s For You’ in the UK and the US, a Music Week Presents feature and an endorsement deal with Orange Amplification – a rarity for an unsigned artist – will help him bring his new-style live show to fruition.
+Robert’s second EP caught industry interest even before the release date.
+The massive music video platform Vevo promoted the video for’ This One’s For You’ in the UK and the US, Robert was featured in Music Week Presents and was endorsed by Orange Amplification before its release date.

-The ‘This One’s For You’ EP is going to be available online on all major distributors from the 12th of April and available for pre order from the 8th of March on Bear Paw Records.
+The ‘This One’s For You’ EP is available online on all major distributors.